 In promoting a ‘no’ vote, whilst simultaneously trying to stay clear of out-of-favour or impolitical religious references, as well as to avoid being perceived as illiberal or intolerant towards the LGBT community and LGBT rights, traditionalist Catholic-inspired pressure groups, such as Mothers and Fathers Matter and the Iona Institute, have had to bring exclusively child-centric arguments to the general debate.
 Damian O’Broin joked on Twitter: “I’m just waiting for the No side to claim that

-#marref has nothing to do with gay people…” These groups have been focusing on a disingenuous moral defence of children’s welfare and have claimed, for example, that a child’s “right” to a mother and a father will be threatened if the amendment passes.
+#marref has nothing to do with gay people…” These groups have been focusing on a disingenuous moral defence of children’s welfare (as a fig leaf) and have claimed, for example, that a child’s “right” to a mother and a father will be threatened if the amendment passes.

 This plea for pity has been wielded as an appeal to emotion over reason and constitutes a logical fallacy in the form of a red herring.
 (For who would be just so cold and callous as to argue against the moral cause of “children’s welfare”?…) A right to a mother and a father does not exist and has never existed in Irish law, for it would be practically impossible to enforce such a right, nor do children have a right to choose who their parent or parents might be anyway, for obvious reasons.
 These groups have further muddied the waters of debate by conflating the separate matter of surrogacy (something not exclusively related to same-sex couples anyway) with a referendum proposal that deals solely with extending marital rights to same-sex couples.
 This referendum is not about children.